 I review the first three levels in detail below.
-I have not reviewed all of the other courses for grades four through nine, but I wanted to comment on some of the eighth and ninth grade courses.
-The eighth-grade math course is a thorough, challenging pre-algebra course, but ninth grade math seems to be a review of earlier levels of math.
-The ninth-grade math course is not the first year of algebra, and it looks less challenging than the eighth grade math course.
-On the other hand, the ninth-grade English course covers composition, grammar, spelling, and vocabulary at an appropriate level.
+I have not reviewed all of the other courses for grades four through nine, but I want to comment on some of the eighth- and ninth-grade courses before I begin.
+The eighth-grade math course is a thorough, challenging pre-algebra course, but ninth-grade math seems to be a review of earlier levels of math rather than a first-year algebra course, On the other hand, the ninth-grade English course covers composition, grammar, spelling, and vocabulary at an appropriate level.
 You only need to add a literature component to that course.

 One 280-page file covers both math and language arts.
-You start with one page a day, then at the top of some pages are note telling you how many pages are to be done together on one day.
-Still, parents should use their judgment as to how much their child can complete in a day.
+You start with one page a day, then at the top of some pages are notes telling you how many pages are to be done together each day.
+Still, parents should use their judgment as to how much their child can complete per day.

-The course briefly reviews short vowels then teaches blending with a consonant-vowel approach (e.g., ma, me, mi, mo, and mu.)
-There is plenty of practice with lists of words presented by word families (e.g., den, hen, men, pen, and ten) to help children learn to read proficiently.
+The course briefly reviews short vowels then teaches blending with a consonant-vowel approach (e.g., ma, me, mi, mo, and mu).
+There is plenty of practice; lists of words organized by word families (e.g., den, hen, men, pen, and ten) help children learn to read proficiently.
 Long-vowel words are taught in the second semester.

-There are some dictation activities, beginning with only letters, then using short words that children have learned to read such as fun and sun.
-On page 76, dictation shifts to sentences such as, “I had fun,” and then gradually increases the length of dictation passages.
+There are some dictation activities.
+They begin with only letters, then gradually add short words that children have learned to read such as fun and sun.
+On page 76, dictation shifts to sentences such as, “I had fun,” after which the course gradually increases the length of dictation passages.
 Children also practice writing out their own name, their address, and their birthday.

 Copywork with adapted Bible verses begins on page 96 with, “As for God, His way is perfect.
 Believe in the Lord Jesus and you will be saved.”
-Later, it adds direct quotations from the Bible as well as quotations from famous people.
+Later, the course adds direct quotations from the Bible as well as quotations from famous people.
 Children also learn to construct their own sentences.
-By the end of the first grade, they are supposed to write their own paragraphs, including a thank-you letter and a description of their room.
+By the end of this course, they are supposed to write their own paragraphs, including a thank-you letter and a description of their room.
 Language arts worksheets occasionally have space for the child to draw a picture.

 To enhance the instruction for reading and language arts, PANSP uses many of the free downloadable files from Starfall.com.
-The Starfall pages are attractively illustrated, while the PANSP pages are not.
-For the kindergarten/first grade course, PANSP uses Starfall’s files for “cut-up books” to create a series of beginning readers.
-It also uses the worksheets in Starfall’s Level I: Reading & Writing Journal which correlate directly with the readers.
-The Journal worksheets provide practice with phonics, sight words, writing words and sentences, rhyming words, plurals, contractions, quotation marks, compound words, antonyms, suffixes, and alphabetical order.
+(Starfall has lots of free pages as well as resources they sell.)
+The Starfall pages are attractively illustrated.
+Since the PANSP pages do not have illustrations, using pages from Starfall adds visual the interest that most children need as well as essential practice.
+For the kindergarten-first grade course, PANSP uses Starfall’s files for “cut-up books” to create a series of beginning readers.
+It also uses the worksheets in Starfall’s Level I: Reading & Writing Journal which correlate directly with those beginning readers.
+The Journal worksheets provide practice with phonics, sight words, writing whole words and sentences, rhyming words, plurals, contractions, quotation marks, compound words, antonyms, suffixes, and alphabetical order.

 For math, children learn to write numerals and count to 100.
-They are taught addition and subtraction without carrying or borrowing.
-Children learn to count by 2’s, 3’s, 4’s, 5’s, 10’s, and 25’s.
-Other basic skills taught are shapes, colors, patterns, greater than and less than, comparison (height, length, weight), odd and even numbers, telling time, reading a calendar, solving word problems, and money.
+They are taught addition and subtraction (without carrying or borrowing).
+Children learn to count by 2s, 3s, 4s, 5s, 10s, and 25s.
+Other basic skills taught are shapes, colors, patterns, greater than, less than, comparison (height, length, weight), odd and even numbers, telling time, reading a calendar, solving word problems, and money.

 There are a few hands-on math activities.
-On page 20, you are to get a deck of playing cards, remove the letter cards, and have children play war.
-Page 33 has large numerals up through 19.
+On page 20, you are remove the letter cards from a deck of playing cards and have children play War.
+Page 33 has large numerals for 1 through 19.
 You are to cut these out for your child to arrange in order.
-Pages 44 and 47 have a layout and instructions for practicing addition using small counters such as beans, toothpicks or small candies.
+Pages 44 and 47 have a layout and instructions for practicing addition using small counters such as beans, toothpicks, or small candies.
 Subtraction is introduced with small counters and a worksheet on page 119.

-For second grade, PANSP has four essential files─one each for English and spelling, and two for math.
-There’s an optional file with the spelling worksheets formatted for left-handed writers.
-You are supposed to use one page each day from each course.
+For second grade, PANSP has four essential files─one each for English and spelling and two for math.
+There’s an optional file that has spelling worksheets that are formatted for left-handed writers.
+You are supposed to use one page each day for each subject area.
 English instruction does not include reading skills.
-The course author, Amy, has a comment on the website where she says that she adds reading comprehension separately.
+The course author, Amy Maryon, comments on her website that she adds reading comprehension separately.

 Students are frequently given space to write their own original sentences or paragraphs, and sometimes they have space to add an illustration.
 Near the end of the course, students learn how to write a very short story with the help of step-by-step lessons and graphic organizers.
 There are additional writing assignments such as writing a friendly letter and writing a review of a book or movie.

-The last 20 pages in English are multiple-choice questions, but these pose some issues.
-The first four pages deal with the library, reference works, and components of books (e.g., index, table of contents, and copyright date), but these topics are not covered in the course.
+The last 20 pages in the file for English present multiple-choice questions, but these pose some issues.
+The first four pages deal with using the library, reference works, and components of books (e.g., index, table of contents, and copyright date), but these topics are not covered in the course.
 Other questions on these pages are often confusing for various reasons.
 It might be useful for both parent and child to try to figure out the answers to the questions as a teaching opportunity, but I wouldn’t ask children to answer these on their own.

-Math begins by teaching place value, using images that look like Base Ten Blocks.
-(You could do this lesson hands-on with blocks if you have them.)
-The math course goes on to cover topics such as the number line, greater than and less than symbols, skip counting (by 2’s, 5’s, 10’s, and 100’s), the commutative property, word problems, regrouping for both addition and subtraction, using tally marks, money, telling time, rounding numbers, estimation, fractional parts, the calendar, metric measurement, writing numbers in expanded form, shapes, congruency, odd and even numbers, and writing out the words for numbers.
+Math begins by teaching place value using images that look like Base Ten Blocks.
+(You can make this a hands-on lesson using Base Ten Blocks if you have them.)
+The math course goes on to cover topics such as the number line, greater than and less than symbols, skip counting (by 2s, 5s, 10s, and 100s), the commutative property, word problems, regrouping for both addition and subtraction, using tally marks, money, telling time, rounding numbers, estimation, fractional parts, the calendar, metric measurement, writing numbers in expanded form, shapes, congruency, odd and even numbers, and writing out the words for numbers.
 Students are doing both addition and subtraction with three-digit numbers by the end of the course.
 For extra practice on math facts, the course recommends that students use the free program at xtramath.org.

 The spelling course is very straightforward.
-On Monday, students copy their ten spelling words twice each on the lines provided.
-On Tuesday, they write a sentence for each spelling word.
-On Wednesday they complete a wordsearch puzzle.
+On Monday students copy each of their ten spelling words twice on the lines provided.
+On Tuesday they write a sentence for each spelling word.
+On Wednesday they complete a word search puzzle.
 In the eighth and twenty-eighth weeks, they have an extra assignment to practice writing their words in rainbow colors.
-The Wednesday of Week 16 substitutes a matching exercise for the puzzle.
-On Thursdays, students are given a test.
+And on Thursdays students are given a test.
 Then they copy any missed words five times.